minimalart/localdev/README.md

 # Local environment for wordpress development

-## Installation
+## Setup and configuration

-  1. Download and install Docker
-  2. Clone this repository
-  3. Rename `.env-example` to `.env` (and optional customize values)
+A `.env-example` file has been included to more easily set docker-compose variables without having to modify the docker-compose.yml file itself.

+Default values have been provided as a means of getting up and running quickly for testing purposes.
+It is up to the user to modify these to best suit their deployment preferences.

+Create a file named .env from the .env_example file and adjust to suit your deployment

+    cp .env-example .env

+## Edit yout host file

+    sudo vim /etc/hosts

+Add the line:

+    127.0.0.1   dev.local

-# Create a Self-Signed Certificates
+## Create Self-Signed Certificates
 **Do not use self-signed certificates in production !**
 For online certificates, use Let's Encrypt instead.

-## Certificate authority (CA)
+### Certificate authority (CA)

 Generate `RootCA.pem`, `RootCA.key` & `RootCA.crt`:

-    openssl req -x509 -nodes -new -sha256 -days 1024 -newkey rsa:2048 -keyout ./certs/RootCA.key -out ./certs/RootCA.pem -subj "/C=US/CN=Local-Root-CA"
+    openssl req -x509 -nodes -new -sha256 -days 1024 -newkey rsa:2048 -keyout ./certs/RootCA.key -out ./certs/RootCA.pem -subj "/C=US/CN=Devlocal-Root-CA"

     openssl x509 -outform pem -in ./certs/RootCA.pem -out ./certs/RootCA.crt

-Note that `Example-Root-CA` is an example, you can customize the name.
+Note that `Devlocal-Root-CA` is an example, you can customize the name.

-## Domain name certificate
+### Domain name certificate

 Let's say you have two domains `fake1.local` and `fake2.local` that are hosted on your local machine for development (using the `hosts` file to point them to `127.0.0.1`).

-First, create a file `domains.ext` that lists all your local domains:
+First, create a file `domains.ext` inside the `certs` directory that lists all your local domains:

     authorityKeyIdentifier=keyid,issuer
     basicConstraints=CA:FALSE